axtk/axtk.github.io/x/routescape.md

 };
 ```

+This approach is also flexible enough to allow for stricter route typing, covered in the [routing type safety overview](/x/routescape_type_safety).

 ## Similarity to native APIs

 That's about simplicity, too.
 It might seem a minor thing, but similar APIs for similar things considerably reduce cognitive load, the effort of repeatedly consulting the docs and migrating from the native APIs.